Adam Enfroy Logo

 You Can Edit Out The Downtime

-This means that you can create a more concise recording that gets straight to the point.
+You can create a more concise recording that gets straight to the point.

 Recording A Webinar Vs. Taking Screenshots